Bastar State: History

 Its capital was Jagdalpur, where Bastar royal palace built by its ruler, when its capital was shifted here from old capital Bastar.

 Later at some point in the 15th century Bastar was divided into two kingdoms, one based in Kanker and the other ruled from Bastar.
 The present Halba Tribe claims to descend from the military class of these kingdoms.

 Until the rise of the Marathas, the state remained fairly independent until the 18th century.
 In 1861, Bastar became part of the newly formed Central Provinces and Berar, and in 1863, after years of feud, over the Kotapad region, it was given over to the neighbouring Jeypore state in 1863, on the condition of payment of tribute of Rs.
 3,000, two-thirds of which sum was remitted from the amount payable by Bastar.
 By virtue of this arrangement the tribute of Bastar was, reduced to a nominal amount.

-H H Maharaja Pravir Chandra Bhanj Deo (1929–1966), the 20th and the last ruling head of the Bastar state, ascended the throne in 1936, before it acceded to India in 1948 during the political integration of India.
+Pravir Chandra Bhanj Deo (1929–1966), the 20th and the last ruling head of the Bastar state, ascended the throne in 1936, before it acceded to India in 1948 during the political integration of India.

-H H Maharaja Pravir Chandra Bhanj Deo was immensely popular among the tribals.
+Pravir was immensely popular among the tribals.
 He was shot dead in a "police action" on 25 March 1966 while leading a tribal movement against encroachment of land by outsider in concert with the authorities in Bastar.
 He was executed on the steps of his own Palace in Jagdalpur.
 Scores of other tribals and courtiers too were murdered by the police.